z4ab/mathfin/README.md

-A Streamlit app showcasing the Markowitz model for portfolio optimization
+A Streamlit app some methods in mathematical finance